falquaddoomi/monday-wakatime/README.md

 a paid account), then export the tracked time as a CSV.

 In Monday.com, go to the board for which you want to track time, then click the row with a time tracking column in it.
-Make note of the integer after `/boards/`, which will be the board ID, and the integer after `/pulses/`, which will be the task ID of the task you want to populate with time.
+In the URL, make note of the integer after `/boards/`, which will be the board ID, and the integer after `/pulses/`, which will be the task ID of the task you want to populate with time.

 Run `main.py` with the following arguments: